TerraMod/TerraMod/README.md

 Nexus
 -----

-Nexus is a web application designed to run on Raspberry Pis and provide an API for attached hardware modules.
+Nexus is a web application for Raspberry Pi that provides an API for attached hardware modules.
 A full TerraMod installation will likely include a few Nexus devices across a home.
 Nexus is being developed [here](https://github.com/hkparker/Nexus/).

 Demo
 ----